dzaky2636/prog-fund-materials/Mission 1, Algorithmic Nexus.md

 A. Starting or ending a program.
 B. Performing calculations (e.g., `total = a + b`).
 C. Reading input from the user (e.g., `READ value`).
-D. Representing a condition (like IF/ELSE) that has a True or False answer.
+D. Representing decision points or branching logic in an algorithm.
 **Answer: D**

-**Q4: In pseudocode, which keyword is most commonly used to display data to the screen?**
+**Q4: In pseudocode, which keyword is most commonly used for producing output?**
 A. READ
 B. WRITE
 C. SET
 D. IF
-**Answer: B**
+**Answer: B** (Note: In this foundational mission, WRITE represents general output.
+In advanced missions, we'll learn specific terms like DISPLAY for screen output.)

 **Q5: (Logic Challenge) Which pseudocode is most appropriate to determine if someone "Passes" if their grade is 70 or more, and "Fails" if less?**
 A.